tripleaceme/SQL-Note/README.md

 - Most SQL implementations treat any text between the /* and */ tags as comments.
 - Whenever you execute an SQL data statement, you will receive feedback from the database engine as to how many rows were affected by your statement.
 - It’s a good idea to check this info to make sure your state‐ ment didn’t do something unexpected (like when you forget to put a where clause on your delete statement and delete every row in the table!).
+- Two of the most commonly used open source database servers are Post‐ greSQL and MySQL.
+The MySQL server is available for <a href=''> free</a>, and I have found it to be extremely simple to download and install.
+- Even if you are already using another server and never plan to use MySQL, I urge you to install the latest MySQL server, load the sample schema and data, and experiment with the data and examples in this note.

 # SQL STATEMENTS
 - It's divided into 2, namely